 - Current history of pulmonary aspiration without effective response to speech-language pathology interventions to improve dysphagia and decrease aspiration events.

 - Calorie counts documenting inadequate caloric/fluid intake.

-- Dysphagia severe enough to prevent the patient from receiving food/fluid that is necessary to sustain life in a patient who does not receive artificial nutrition/hydration.
+- Dysphagia is severe enough to prevent the patient from receiving food/fluid necessary to sustain life in a patient who does not receive artificial nutrition/hydration.

 - Recurrent or intractable infections such as pneumonia or other URI